 I would like to share with you some before and after shots of my Juniperus Chinensis that I named “The Italian”.
 You will find out why I named it that way in the next story!
-This tree and me go back a long time!
-In ’95 or ’96 I joined Farrand and Rene (today owners of the Bonsai focus magazine) and three other Bonsai enthusiasts to drive in a rented bus all the way to Italy to see Kimura demonstrating for two day’s.
-We stayed that weekend in a very posh hotel, were after a great banquet, we even spend some drinking and fun time with the Master himself!
+This tree and I go back a long time!
+In ’95 or ’96 I joined Farrand and Rene (today owners of the Bonsai Focus magazine) and three other Bonsai enthusiasts to drive in a rented bus all the way to Italy to see Kimura demonstrating for two days.
+We stayed that weekend in a very posh hotel, where after a great banquet, we even spend some drinking and having a fun time with the Master himself!
 Later that night he asked me to roll him a “Dutch tobacco” cigarette, like the ones my travel companions were smoking.
-I rolled him one and he took a puff and then he turned green and started coughing for ten minutes! 🙂 But that’s a other story!
+I rolled him one and he took a puff and then he turned green and started coughing for ten minutes! 🙂 But that’s another story!
 Before all that, we spend a day in the famous Crespi Bonsai centre in Milan.
 As a group, we were able to buy trees there that later would be shipped to us.
 Walking through all these greenhouses, filled with all these amazing imported trees, was a dream come through.
 It was there that I saw the juniper from this story for the first time and although it was not really my taste in Bonsai (even then!), I fell for the quirky curves in the lower section of this tree!
 Because it was not prized I had to ask for the prize.
-Than I was told that the tree was styled by Kaneko during a demonstration the year before!
+Then I was told that the tree was styled by Kaneko during a demonstration the year before!
 And that was noticeable in the price!!
-But business was good that year for me so I bought the tree, together with two other trees, regardless of the prize!
-I think now that I bought it then, because material like this was pretty rare in those early years in our parts of the world!
-And it was the first change I had to by such quality material from Japan!
+But business was good that year for me so I bought the tree, together with two other trees, regardless of the price!
+I think now that I bought it then because material like this was pretty rare in those early years in our parts of the world!
+And it was the first chance I had to buy such quality material from Japan!
 And I wanted to have at least one more traditionally styled Bonsai in my collection!
-And today together with a imported shohin Itoigawa they still are the only two imported Junipers in my collection!
-So now you understand were this Juni gets it name from, “The Italian”!
+And today together with an imported shohin Itoigawa they still are the only two imported Junipers in my collection!
+So now you understand where this Juni gets its name from, “The Italian”!

 Since then I restyled the tree several times, removed the main bottom branch and about ten years ago I planted it in a lovely old shallow pot, where it lived happily for many years.
 But about five years ago the tree started to lose its normal health.
 So I repotted it into a deeper pot and it took me up to now to get it back to grow abundantly again!
 So I felt it was safe to give it a gentle restyling again!

-The first thing to do was cleaning the bark and the deadwood of the whole tree with different sized brushes and sandpaper.
-Than the deadwood was treated with lime sulphur.
-And then the whole tree was wired and the branches brought into there new position.
+The first thing to do was clean the bark and the deadwood of the whole tree with different-sized brushes and sandpaper.
+Then the deadwood was treated with lime sulphur.
+And then the whole tree was wired and the branches were brought into their new position.
 Then finally, to make the contrast between live and dead even more obvious, the bark was coated with a mixture of water with a few drops of vegetable oil in it!
 In the near future the brightness of the bleached deadwood will tone down en will look more natural.
 Which is more to my taste!
 The foliage is not thinned out and plucked as much as I would do with a healthier specimen, so it looks a bit fluffy.
 But I don’t want to risk the health of this old friend.
 If he reacts good to this styling, I will thin it out later this season to bring out more detail in the foliage layers.

 I hope you like “the Italian” new image?!